Winter22SOFE2720/Group-1-Final-Project/Project-Group-1-W22-SOFE-2720/Code/readme.md

 # Code
-This file contains the code for the project.
+This file contains files to run the site.
+This includes SQL, PHP, as well as needed images.